Bacilos: History

 In 1997, while a student at the University of Miami, Jorge Villamizar, a Colombian singer and guitarist, formed the band with fellow students André Lopes, a Brazilian bassist, and José Javier Freire, a Puerto Rican percussionist, after receiving a positive reception from playing a guitar outside of classes.
-Originally a quartet, they released an independent album Madera in 1999.
+Originally a quartet, they released an independent album, Madera, in 1999.

 They first played at student bars, parties, and on campus before expanding to small venues in Miami and Miami Beach.

-In early 2000, Bacilos signed with Warner Music Group and in May 2000, they released the self-titled album, Bacilos.
+In early 2000, Bacilos signed with Warner Music Group, and in May 2000, they released the self-titled album, Bacilos.
 It was nominated for two Latin Grammy Awards and received an RIAA certification of gold in Colombia.
 The single Tabaco Y Chanel was nominated for a Latin Grammy Award.

 The band was the opening act for Alejandro Sanz in June 2002.
 In July 2002, they released Caraluna, which featured textured arrangements and violin by Pedro Alfonso.
-It won a Grammy for best Latin pop album won best album at the Latin Grammy Awards.
+It won a Grammy for the best Latin pop album and the best album by a duo or group with vocals at the Latin Grammy Awards.
+It had also been nominated for the best album at the Latin Grammy Awards, but lost to Juanes' album, Un Día Normal.
 The single Caraluna reached number 16 on the Hot Latin Charts in late 2002.
 The song Mi Primer Millón, a humorous account of trying to make it in the music industry, reached number 18 on the Hot Latin Charts in February 2003 and won the Latin Grammy Award for Best Tropical Song.

 In November 2003, Bacilos collaborated on an album with Celso Piña and performed on the song "Bésala Ya".

 Sin Verguenza, recorded in Brazil and Miami, was released in September 2004.
 It was produced by Tom Capone and Juan Vicente Zambrano.
-The first single, Pasos de Gigante reached number 8 on the Hot Latin singles charts in November 2004, and number 1 in Argentina and number 2 in Chile in December 2004.
-It was nominated for a Grammy award for best Latin pop album.
+The first single, Pasos de Gigante, reached number 8 on the Hot Latin singles charts in November 2004, and number 1 in Argentina and number 2 in Chile in December 2004.
+It was nominated for a Grammy Award for best Latin Pop Album.

 In July 2005, they were featured on Late Night With Conan O'Brien.

-In late 2006, the band announced that they would break up after their show on February 22, 2007 at the Viña del Mar International Song Festival in Chile.
+In late 2006, the band announced that they would break up after their show on February 22, 2007, at the Viña del Mar International Song Festival in Chile.
 Villamizar then launched a solo career.

 In October 2017, the band reunited.
 That year, they released the song "Por Hacerme el Bueno".
-In August 2018, the band released their fourth studio album "¿Donde Nos Quedamos?".
+In August 2018, the band released their fourth studio album "¿Dónde Nos Quedamos?".

 In April 2021, the band released their fifth studio album, "Abecedario," which includes two re-recorded hits, Caraluna featuring Carlos Vives, and Tobacco y Chanel with Morat.

 In 2021, José Javier Freire retired from the group.

 In May 2024, the band released Pequeños Romances, a collection of Villamizar's previous compositions and re-recordings from his solo career.